data61/PSL/MiLkMaId/README.md

          that has a type defined with the `datatype` keyword.
 - [ ] 5.
 (Heuristics from Section 3.2 of the old Isabelle tutorial.[1]) _Do induction on argument number `i`
          if the function is defined by recursion in argument number `i`._
+         This assertion checks the recursion of the immediate ancestor.
 - [ ] 6.
 If the first sub-goal appearing after applying a mathematical induction is alpha equivalent to the original sub-goal, this mathematical induction is not useful.
 (Use `Term.aconv`)